 Why I Wrote This Guide

 When I started my mobile detailing business a few years back, I spent an embarrassing amount of time trying to find a decent appointment booking system.
-I searched for everything — car detailing business software, detailing scheduling software, generic booking tools — and I must have trialled half a dozen different platforms, and every single one left me frustrated in one way or another.
+I searched for everything — car detailing business software, detailing scheduling software, generic booking tools, “best booking app small business UK” — and I must have trialled half a dozen different platforms.
+Every single one left me frustrated in one way or another.
 The pricing was in dollars.
 The SMS reminders didn’t work with UK phone numbers.
 The payment processing couldn’t handle pounds properly.
-One of them even charged me a commission on every single booking — on top of the monthly fee.
+One of them even charged me a commission on every single booking, on top of the monthly fee.

 I’m Jamie, the founder of DetailBook.
 I built this platform because I couldn’t find an online appointment booking system that actually worked for a UK small business without me having to bodge together workarounds.
 This guide is everything I wish I’d known before I wasted months on tools that weren’t built for businesses like mine.